AlphaFold-for-Microelectronics/AI-DINO/README.md

 ## Overview

-The scattering calculation is based on the supercell factorization approach of [Mokhtar et al., *J. Phys.
-Commun.* **6**, 055003 (2022)](https://doi.org/10.1088/2399-6528/ac6ab0), which avoids the fixed-grid constraint of Fourier-transform-based methods and reduces computation time by several orders of magnitude.
-This enables full differentiability with respect to arbitrary atomic and lattice displacement fields — a requirement for gradient-based optimization and phase retrieval.

-AI-DINO extends the Mokhtar et al. framework in several ways:
+AI-DINO provides two interchangeable scattering methods exposed by the same `BraggCoherentDiffraction` API, both end-to-end differentiable in PyTorch:

+- **Direct method** — implements the supercell factorization of [Mokhtar et al., *J. Phys.
+Commun.* **6**, 055003 (2022)](https://doi.org/10.1088/2399-6528/ac6ab0).
+Evaluates the modified per-supercell structure factor at every detector q-vector.
+Exact within the supercell approximation; memory scales as `n_pixels × n_supercells × n_atoms`.
+- **FFT method** — uses the approximation `F_s(G + Δq) ≈ F_s(G)` (valid when the structure factor varies slowly across the detector window), evaluates `F_s` once at the Bragg vector, computes a single zero-padded 3D FFT over supercell positions, and interpolates to the detector grid.
+Much faster and lower memory at typical detector sizes; accuracy depends on the FFT oversampling factor `M`.
+The `benchmark` module includes tools to compare the two methods on time, memory, and chi-squared error across configurations.

+Both calculations are fully differentiable with respect to the displacement fields and beam mask, enabling gradient-based optimization and integration with machine-learning workflows.

+On top of the base supercell formulation, AI-DINO adds:

 - **Continuum displacement fields** — per-supercell rigid shifts (e.g. from phase-field simulations) are incorporated as additional supercell-level phase factors, capturing the BCDI phase signal without modifying the structure factor
 - **Sublattice displacements** — per-atom, per-supercell shifts (e.g. ferroelectric off-centering from polarization fields via Born effective charges) enter the modified per-supercell structure factor